Legal gender recognition in Scotland: room to challenge in Westminster? - Chamber UK

 Lui Asquith is an associate in the public law and regulatory litigation team.
 They regularly advise both claimants and defendants on all aspects of public law and regulatory matters, with a focus on judicial review.
 They have a particular interest in public interest litigation including cases touching on issues concerning human rights law, government policies and environmental justice; and judicial reviews and discrimination claims.

-In the press Regulators Regulation and public law Legal gender recognition in Scotland: room to challenge in Westminster? - Chamber UK legal perspectives on devolution and judicial review Lui Asquith dissects the Government's reasoning for vetoing Scotland's Gender Recognition Bill public law regulators dispute resolution judicial review
+In the press Regulation and public law Legal gender recognition in Scotland: room to challenge in Westminster? - Chamber UK legal perspectives on devolution and judicial review Lui Asquith dissects the Government's reasoning for vetoing Scotland's Gender Recognition Bill public law regulators dispute resolution judicial review